|

 Now we are getting down to business - because (excuse the pun) the blades are where Cheness Cutlery really shine...!

-Mount this blade in premium koshirae (fittings) and it could easily fetch a price of US$700+.
+Mount this blade in premium koshirae (fittings) and I felt that you could probably get away with selling it for US$700 or so.
 But that was not Paul Chen's intention - his mission is to produce the best quality blades at the lowest possible margins so that anyone who has a love for genuine Japanese Katana swords can afford a high quality, practical blade.
 And that is exactly what the blade of the Kanbai is...

 Like I mentioned briefly at the start of this review, the blade is differentially hardened by hand claying the edge with a much thinner coat than the back and giving the sword a second tempering before oil quenching (rapid cooling).
 Essentially, this process transforms the steel on the very edge of the blade into marsenite and pearlite, which is considerably harder than normal steel and is without a doubt the most common and traditional method used in forging traditional Katana swords.